Choice and variety

 Where possible, we try to source local ingredients and use local suppliers.

-All the milk used in our cafes and restaurants comes from Kimberley Hall Farm in Atherstone.
+All the milk used in our cafes and restaurants comes from Cotteswold Dairy, a family run business in Tewkesbury.
 We only buy free range eggs supplied by David Hobbins of Seven Acres Egg Farm in Stoneleigh.

-We believe in using local farmers that produce great products and take care of the animals.
+We believe in using local farmers that produce great products and take care of their animals.